 Transcripts

-Students must list on the application for graduate admission all community colleges, colleges and universities attended.
-An official transcript (i.e., one bearing the official seal of the school and the Registrar’s signature) from each institution attended must be sent to the Graduate School prior to the second term of enrollment.
-In addition, official transcripts (i.e., one bearing the official seal of the school and the Registrar’s signature) from the institution conferring the last degree must be on file at the Graduate School prior to the second term of enrollment.
-An applicant with a University of Texas at San Antonio undergraduate degree does not need to provide an official transcript.
+All domestic and international students must list every domestic and foreign college and university previously attended on the application for graduate admission.
+Although courses taken at a previous institution are recorded on another institution’s transcript, transcripts must be submitted for each institution.
+An official transcript (i.e., one bearing the official seal of the school and the Registrar’s signature) from each institution attended must be sent to UT San Antonio before the second term of enrollment.
+In addition, official transcripts (i.e., one bearing the official seal of the school and the Registrar’s signature) from the institution conferring the last degree must be on file with UT San Antonio before the second term of enrollment.
+Students submitting transcripts with coursework in progress are required to provide an updated final transcript.
+A course-by-course official credential evaluation from NACES or other UT San Antonio-approved agencies must also be submitted for all foreign post-secondary coursework attempted.
+An applicant with an undergraduate degree from UT San Antonio is not required to provide an official transcript from UT San Antonio.

 Declaration of Previous Work Attempted

+All students applying to UT San Antonio must list all domestic and foreign institutions attended on their UT San Antonio application for admission.
+Failure to do so may result in the rejection of the application, withdrawal of any offer of acceptance, cancellation of enrollment, permanent dismissal from UT San Antonio, or other appropriate disciplinary action.
 Students are not at liberty to disregard previous college work attempted.
-All students applying to UTSA must list all colleges attended on their UTSA application for admission.
-Failure to do so may result in the rejection of the application, withdrawal of any offer of acceptance, cancellation of enrollment, permanent dismissal from the University, or other appropriate disciplinary action.

 Graduate Admissions Tests

-Graduate programs at UTSA use selective entrance requirements in their admission of students.
-In addition to the University-wide admission, each graduate degree program specifies additional admission requirements, which may include scores on the Graduate Record Examination (GRE®) aptitude test, the Graduate Management Admission Test (GMAT®) or other standardized examinations.
+Graduate programs at UT San Antonio use selective entrance requirements in their admission of students.
+In addition to the University-wide admission, each graduate degree program specifies additional admission requirements, which may include scores on the Graduate Record Examination (GRE®) aptitude test, the Graduate Management Admission Test (GMAT®), or other standardized examinations.

 At the time the student enrolls, the test score must be less than five (5) years old.
-UTSA Testing Services office also has information available on the GRE, GMAT, LSAT, and other tests.
+UT San Antonio Testing Services office also has information available on the GRE, GMAT, LSAT, and other tests.
 Applicants should refer to individual degree descriptions for additional admission requirements.

 Consistent with Texas Education Code, Section 51.842(b), any degree program that uses an applicant’s performance on a standardized test, other than scores obtained on the Test of English as a Foreign Language (TOEFL) required of international applicants, to make decisions about admission or the award of competitive scholarships will compare the applicant’s test score with those of other applicants from similar socioeconomic backgrounds, to the extent such information is available.
 If an applicant’s performance on a standardized test is used for that purpose, it will be considered together with other criteria when making an admission or competitive scholarship decision and will not be used as the sole criterion for consideration of the applicant or as the primary criterion to end consideration of the applicant.